thbishop/knife-solo_data_bag/README.md

     $ knife solo data bag show apps app_1 -s secret_key -F json

 ## Notes
-This plugin will rely on the configured data_bag_path for placement of the data bags.
-This defaults to '/var/chef/data_bags', but can be overriden in your chef client config.
+### Data Bag Path
+By default, this plugin will use the configured data_bag_path.
+This is defaulted to `/var/chef/data_bags` by Chef.
+It is possible to override this path in your Chef client config if desired.
+When using this plugin, it is also possible to override the path using the `--data_bag_path` argument.

+### Encrypted Data Bag Secret
 This plugin respects the "encrypted_data_bag_secret" configuration option in knife.rb.
 Command line secret arguments (-s or --secret-file) will override the setting in knife.rb.